nginx/unit-docs/source/howto/bugzilla.rst

    This creates a JSON file with Unit's current settings.
 Edit the file, adding a :ref:`listener <configuration-listeners>` with a :ref:`route
-   <configuration-routes>` that serves requests for static files via a
+   <configuration-routes>` that serves requests for static files via an
-   conditional :samp:`share` and passes any other requests to Bugzilla's :file:`app.psgi`:
+   unconditional :samp:`share` and passes other requests to Bugzilla's :file:`app.psgi`:

    .. code-block:: json